localh0stt/BashNetMitm/README.md

   $ chmod +x BashNetMitm.sh
   $ sudo ./BashNetMitm.sh

 *Please use this tool for educational purposes.
-And don't steal the code without copyrights NERD!
+And don't steal the code without copyrights!

 *If you face any errors/bugs let me know in the issues section, thanks for leaving me a star

-TUTORIAL AND DEMO VIDEO : https://https://www.youtube.com/watch?v=yL09rs5QlH0
+TUTORIAL AND DEMO VIDEO : https://www.youtube.com/watch?v=yL09rs5QlH0

 Coded by localh0st
 https://linktr.ee/localh0st